DanaAnad/southParagliding/README.md

 - PHP

 # SETUP / INSTALLATION
-- install Node JS and NPM on your computer.
+- install Node JS, NPM and React on your computer.
 - download or clone the repository.
 - run npm start to start the app in the browser.
 - run npm run build to run the app in production mode.